-- a) appraisal drilling to support the integrated field development plan; - b) drilling and completion of production wells for the SGL field development continued as planned to meet contracted and planned gas sale requirements; - c) testing various wells previously drilled, where gas shows were encountered to enable the Group to increase its reserve base; and - d) testing the B&B gas recovery potential in addition to gas discovered in the Pariwar formation.
+- a) drilling and completion of production wells for the SGL field development continued as planned to meet contracted and planned gas sale requirements; - b) testing various wells previously drilled, where gas shows were encountered to enable the Group to increase its reserve base; and - c) $\,$ testing the B&B gas recovery potential in addition to gas discovered in the Pariwar formation.

 The current drilling programme is progressing on schedule and producing positive results.
 Now that the FDP for SSG & SSF Development area has been approved, we continue to test concepts and obtain log and core data for analysis outside the SGL area.
-In the SGL area work continues to expand knowledge of the producing intervals.
+In the SGL area, work continues to expand knowledge of the producing intervals.
 Additional testing is part of a programme to enhance production and maximize recovery of gas through good asset management.
 Activities such as these will increase as we obtain and act on new data and production history.
-An important development in respect of SGL Field was the discovery of a new sands within Pariwar.
-These were located just below the existing producing upper P10 sands.
+An important development in respect of SGL Field was the discovery of new sands within Pariwar.
+These were located just below the existing producing P10 sands.
 These reservoirs were successfully exploited for production and going forward will add to the reserves and production from existing and new wells.